eduru/bmi_calc_v1/README.md

+"This was created during my time as a student at Code Chrysalis."

 # BMI CALCULATOR V1

 BMI CALCULATOR is a simple app which tells your current BMI once you pass in your height and weight.
 Based upon your results